rehmoe/Codeigniter3-REST-Boilerplate/README.md

    - ~~Routes~~
    - ~~Docs~~
  - An example representation of authentication
+   - Using an AuthMiddleware
      - Using basic auth
      - Using digest auth
      - Using JWT for Auth
      - Using OAuth2 (maybe)